 An international half-fare card valid for one month is CHF120 and available only to non-resident travelers.
 (Own children under 16 may be added to travel for free.)

-Bearers of Half-Fare cards also qualify for further benefits including day-tickets, a month rail pass per year, child day tickets, and discount on cross-border rail journeys.
+Bearers of Half-Fare cards also qualify for further benefits including day-tickets, a month rail pass per year, child day tickets, and discounts on cross-border rail journeys.
 The seven25 card allows youths between 16 and 25 to travel for free from 7 pm to 5 am.

 - See Save with the Swiss Half-Fare Card for more details.

 Regional Savings Offers for Lake Geneva Area, Genève, Lausanne & Vaud

-Switzerland has 20 regional public transportation associations, which combines tariffs and coordinate timetables in various regions.
+Switzerland has 20 regional public transportation associations, which combine tariffs and coordinate timetables in various regions.
 In the Lake Geneva region, the two relevant transportation associations are Unireso (Genève) and Mobilis (Lausanne and Canton Vaud).

 Different day tickets and travel passes are available for travel within the specific association areas.
-Passes for Unireso and Mobilis can be combined in Region Léman tickets.
+Passes for Unireso and Mobilis may be combined in Region Léman tickets.
+The Léman Pass covers mostly Geneva and neighboring French territories including Evian and Thonon-les-Bains.

 Special savings tickets, including day tickets, are available for sailing on CGN Lake Geneva cruise boats.